fatarsrl/sl-link/docs/system-messages.md

 As said before, the device has the possibility to temporarily store a 32x32 Logo in the SLMK2 RAM, and must transfer it via 16 packets of two rows each (64 pixels per transfer).

 The *PNUM* (Packet Number) byte, indicates what slice of the Logo is sent in the current message.
-A PNUM of zero, starts a new Logo transfer and tells the SLMK2 to overwrite any existing image associated with the (*HostID*, *DeviceID*).
+A PNUM of zero, starts a new Logo transfer and tells the SLMK2 to overwrite any existing image associated with the *DeviceID*.

 The SLMK2 will then answer with a System Icon Ack message, reporting the PNUM that has just been received.
 The Device is then able to send the next packet (PNUM = `1`), and the cycle repeats.